 People say a writer’s life is a lonely life.
 For me, it’s the opposite.
 My writing has brought me many new and wonderful friends, among them many fellow writers.

-Which is why I choose to chat to my fellow authors in By the Letter.
+Which is why I choose to chat to my fellow authors from time to time.
 Enjoy meeting these people behind the books you love, or discover these talented writers and their works for yourself.
 Enjoy!

 Let’s meet Carolyn whose book, The Lightbody Legacy, I reviewed recently (find that here) A former teacher, Carolyn lives in rural Norfolk in east England, where she has spent her time since taking early retirement to send four books into the world.

 You can read what Carolyn has to say about her life and writing in my newsletter this month.